debmalya-techolution/checkout51Assignment/README.md

 ## Solution

-I've use Symfony MVC framework to complete the assignment.
+I've used Symfony MVC framework to complete the assignment.
+Hosted the JSON in myjson and imported it into the Controller and passed as an argument to the view.
+Also I have implemented the sorting functionality on cashback column.

-Below defined the steps to run the project:
+Below are the steps to run the project:

 1. Download the project to the desired directory on your computer
 2. cd project-directory